microsoft/live-share/docs/getting-started.md

 ![VS Code session state item](media/vscode-share-state.png) <br />
 ![VS Code end collaboration session menu option](media/vscode-end-collaboration.png)

-This will stop the collaboration session and any participants will be notified that they will no longer be able to access the content.
-Given nothing is persisted on disk, the participants do not need to preform any additional cleanup.
+Participants will no longer be able to access the content and any temp files are automatically cleaned up.

-Similarly, individual participants can also leave the collaboration session by closing the tool or selecting "Leave Collaboration Session".
+Similarly, individual participants can leave the collaboration session without ending it for others by simply closing the tool or selecting "Leave Collaboration Session".

 **In VS:**